NarendranathRalapanawa/Programmable-platform-development/README.md

 🔹 3.
 Why code a simulation first?

-Before building actual hardware, researchers make numerical simulations of how waves interact with programmable metasurfaces.
-This lets you test different designs.
+Before building actual hardware, I made numerical simulations of how waves interact with programmable metasurfaces.

-So, the little code I gave you is like a toy simulator:

-We create an incident wave (like shining a plane wave).

-We define a metasurface modulation pattern (how the surface changes with space and time).
+I defined a metasurface modulation pattern (how the surface changes with space and time).

-We multiply them → meaning the surface applies its modulation to the wave.
+I multiplied them → meaning the surface applies its modulation to the wave.

-Then we visualize what happens.
+Then I visualized what happens.